vandit98/deep-learning-algorithm/4_Second_order_Optimisers/README.md

 To combine the robustness of rprop (by just using sign of the gradient), efficiency we get from mini-batches, and averaging over mini-batches which allows to combine gradients in the right way, we must look at rprop from different perspective.

 ## Describe the idea behind Rmsprop?
 Rprop is equivalent of using the gradient but also dividing by the size of the gradient, so we get the same magnitude no matter how big a small that particular gradient is.
 The problem with mini-batches is that we divide by different gradient every time, so why not force the number we divide by to be similar for adjacent mini-batches ?
-The central idea of RMSprop is keep the moving average of the squared gradients for each weight.
+The central idea of __RMSprop is keep the moving average of the squared gradients for each weight__.
 And then we divide the gradient by square root the mean square.
 Which is why it’s called RMSprop(root mean square).
 With math equations the update rule looks like this:

 ![Alt text](image-7.png)
 As you can see from the above equation we adapt learning rate by dividing by the root of squared gradient, but since we only have the estimate of the gradient on the current mini-batch, wee need instead to use the moving average of it.
 Default value for the moving average parameter that you can use in your projects is 0.9.